W04: Programming Task

 For each favorite food in the

-property,💡Use a forEach loop to iterate over thefavoriteFoods
+favoriteFoodsproperty,💡Use a forEach loop to iterate over thefavoriteFoodsarray.- create an HTML

-element with content as a child of the HTML<ul>
+<li>element with content as a child of the HTML<ul>element with an ID offavorite-foods.

 Check Your Understanding